-Improve the usefulness of the agency-hosted injury reporting system to the Texas fire service and the general public.
+Improve the usefulness of the agency's library and public information system to the Texas fire service and the general public.

-Explore new ways to "market" the valuable data obtained from the injury reporting program, and consider development of additional features in the reporting system that add value to the data for local fire departments and others.
+Explore new ways to "market" the valuable data available in our library and consider development of additional features and educational material offered through our public information system that add value to the Texas fire service and others.

-- 1. Establish a committee in fiscal year 2018 to assess the injury reporting program, including stakeholders, the agency's public information officer, and any other key staff members. - 2.
-Committee should be prepared to present findings and recommendations to the Commission board by the spring of 2019.3 - 3.
-Adopt changes to the program as directed by the Commission board, and implement strategies for marketing the program to stakeholders and others as coordinated by the agency's public information officer.
+- 1. Establish a committee in fiscal year 2021 to assess the library and other educational data, including stakeholders, the agency's public information division, and any other key staff members. - 2.
+Committee should be prepared to present findings and recommendations to the Commission board by the spring of 2022. - 3.
+Adopt changes to the program as directed by the Commission board and implement strategies for marketing the program to stakeholders and others as coordinated by the agency's public information supervisor.